Grey Squirrels – Controversies and Control

 Since their introduction into Britain in the 1870s as an ornamental species, grey squirrels have spread rapidly.
 They have displaced the red squirrel throughout most of England, Wales and large parts of Scotland and also spread the deadly SPV (squirrel pox virus) against which our native red squirrels have no defence.

 Grey squirrels also pose a serious threat to native and commercial forests and our wildlife.
 Bark stripping (as a food source) from trees through early summer damages stands of timber and swathes of natural woodland.
-During the spring, grey squirrels also steal the eggs and young chicks of songbird and ground-nesting bird populations with devastating effect.
+During the spring a grey squirrel will steal the eggs and young chicks of songbird and ground-nesting bird populations with devastating effect.

 Grey squirrels are often implicated in electrical fires and water leaks in domestic and commercial properties and the combined cost of damages are estimated at £14 million per year to the British economy across all sectors.